Sukhoi Superjet 100: Sukhoi and Irkut integrated in Yakovlev

+In July 2023, Irkut announced that the entire company would be rebranded under the Yakovlev name, to be effective by the end of August, though it did not specify whether the Superjet would undergo a further change of designation.
+The name change was confirmed in August 2023 by the new Yakovlev division, however: the Superjet dropped the Sukhoi name and became known as the SJ-100.

+Tests of new Russian components and structural testing

 In May 2021, Rostec announced the completion of the first experimental core 'hot section' of the PD-8 engine.
 The 'Russified' variant of the SSJ with the composite wing, indigenous avionics and the PD-8 engine later became known as the SSJ-New.
 In July 2021, UEC exhibited the new engine at the 2021 Moscow Air Show and aimed to secure type certification by 2023.
 In January 2022, a new control system, developed by UEC for the PD-8 engine, was being tested prior to integration with the engine.

-The full domestic fabrications plan will take place in 2023 to 2024, replacing Western components.

-Under a plan announced in June 2022 to bring the proportion of domestically produced aircraft to 80% of the Russian fleet by the end of the decade following the international sanctions brought in after the 2022 Russian invasion of Ukraine, serial production of the SSJ-New was expected to begin in 2023.
+Under a plan announced in June 2022 to bring the proportion of domestically produced aircraft to 80% of the Russian fleet by the end of the decade following the international sanctions brought in after the 2022 Russian invasion of Ukraine, serial production of the SSJ-New was targeted for 2023.
 In July 2022, a prototype SSJ-New fuselage was transported to test facilities near Moscow to undergo life cycle testing.
+Further prototypes were assembled in 2023, with structural testing of the updated airframe and certification of the PD-8 engine both expected to be completed by the autumn.
+In May 2023 serial production was expected to begin in 2024.